 Exploration for knowledge and scientific advancement

 Since the 18th century an increasing emphasis has been placed on scientific discovery as a motive for exploratory travel.
 The Voyage of the Beagle, through Patagonia and the South Pacific, is a classic example of the way in which exploratory travel revolutionized scientific enquiry; in this case the discoveries inspired Darwin’s theory of natural selection.
+Scott’s Antarctic expedition, although it ended in tragedy, also contributed greatly to scientific knowledge.

-Exploration beyond the earth and virtual travel
+Exploration beyond the Earth and virtual travel

 So, if you cannot understand that there is something in man which responds to the challenge of this mountain and goes out to meet it, that the struggle is the struggle of life itself upward and forever upward, then you won’t see why we go.